EasyCorp/EasyAdminBundle/Resources/doc/getting-started/3-backend-configuration.md

 file.
 The current version of EasyAdmin supports tens of languages and we're actively looking for more translations contributed by the community.

+The strings that belong to the bundle interface are translated using the special `EasyAdminBundle` translation domain.
+The rest of the strings, such as the property names, are translated using the default `messages` domain.

 Customize the Translation of the Main Menu Items
 ------------------------------------------------